King of the Ring tournament: Pay-per-view and livestreaming (1993–2002, 2024)

+In March 2023, it was announced that the tournament would return to having its own PPV and livestreaming event, but rebranded as "King and Queen of the Ring" to also incorporate the Queen's Crown tournament, and it would be held in Saudi Arabia as part of WWE's partnership with the country.
+However, on April 13, it was announced that these plans were scrapped, with WWE opting to instead hold Night of Champions.
+According to Mike Johnson of PWInsider, the decision to change the event to Night of Champions was a creative choice to revive and bring that event to an international market.
+Fightful later reported that WWE did not have plans to reschedule King and Queen of the Ring for later that year, but the event could possibly be used for a future Saudi show.
+In April 2024, WWE announced that they would hold the King and Queen of the Ring event in Saudi Arabia in May 2024, with the Queen's Crown renamed as Queen of the Ring.
+Tournament matches began on the May 6 episode of Raw, and were held across episodes of Raw, SmackDown, and at WWE Live events.
+On May 23, WWE Chief Content Officer Triple H awarded a world championship match of their respective brand to the winner of the 2024 King of the Ring tournament, marking only the second time that the King of the Ring winner would receive an award other than the title of "King of the Ring".
+The 2024 tournament was won by Raw's Gunther, who defeated SmackDown's Randy Orton with Gunther receiving a match for the World Heavyweight Championship.

 Revivals

 After a four-year hiatus, the tournament returned in 2006 and was held exclusively for wrestlers from the SmackDown! brand.
 Unlike the previous years, however, there was not an associated pay-per-view.
 Instead, tournament matches took place across episodes of SmackDown!.
 The final of the 2006 tournament did occur at a PPV, but it was at Judgment Day where Booker T defeated Bobby Lashley in the tournament final.
 The tournament then returned in 2008, and was held as a special episode of Raw on April 21.
 This tournament was held for wrestlers from all three of WWE's brands at the time—Raw, SmackDown, and ECW, the latter of which was established as a third brand in 2006.
 The 2008 tournament was won by Raw's William Regal, who defeated ECW's CM Punk in the final.
 The 2010 tournament was then held in November that year.
 Qualifying matches occurred on the November 22 episode of Raw with the tournament itself being held on the November 29 episode.
 The 2010 tournament only featured wrestlers from Raw and SmackDown, as ECW had been disbanded in February that year.
 It was won by Raw's Sheamus, who defeated John Morrison, also from Raw, in the final.